SixSq/sixsq.github.io/_jobs/clojure-developer.md

 - Ability to communicate effectively with internal teams, partners and customers
 - Experience or interest in agile methodologies (e.g. Scrum, Kanban, DevOps)
 - Experience in integration with Elasticsearch, other NoSQL databases, Kafka or Zookeeper
-- Good experience of Linux (Nuvla runs on Ubuntu)
 - Experience with Rest APIs

 #### Nice to have